OctopusDeploy/docs/docs/administration/upgrading/guide/automate-upgrades.md

 Windows includes [msiexec.exe](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/msiexec) as part of the base installation.

 The `msiexec.exe` can be invoked via PowerShell by using the Start-Process command.
-This example will send in the `/i` and `/quiet` arguments to install the MSI without user interaction.
+This example will send in the `/i` and `/quiet` arguments to install the MSI without user interaction:

 ```PowerShell
 $msi = "C:\Temp\OctopusDeploy.2020.4.2.msi"